Most people don’t give cybersecurity and construction project management a second thought until they become the victim of a cybercrime.

 This could be because they followed a fake link and entered account information, it could be because they opened the wrong email attachment, or it could just be because they left an unsecured device in a publicly accessible area.

-Because human error is such a significant factor in global cybercrime, the first thing any organization should do to guard against becoming the next statistic is to implement an electronic security policy and provide employee data security training.
+Because human error is a significant factor in global cybercrime, the first step any organization should take to protect itself from becoming a statistic is to implement an electronic security policy and provide employee data security training.

 If You're Online, You're at Risk